 Surface mapping and sampling through the winter of 2008 identified several new drill ready targets at the Altavista and Texcalame prospects.
-Gold and copper mineralization is widely distributed throughout a 20 sq kilometre area in the northern portion of the Quila claims where up to 3.8 metres of 7.12 g/t gold with strongly anomalous copper and silver values were returned from channel, chip and grab sampling
+Gold and copper mineralization is widely distributed throughout a 20 sq kilometre area in the northern portion of the Quila claims where up to 3.8 metres of 7.12 g/t gold with strongly anomalous copper and silver values were returned from channel, chip and grab sampling.

 A Phase I core drilling program started in May 2008 to follow up on the surface anomalies.
 To date, 1435 metres of core drilling in seven holes has been completed at the Altavista prospect.
 Sampling of the core is completed.
-Compilation and interpretation of the results is in progress.